 - If you're flying, pack your backup supplies in your carry-on bag, not your checked luggage.

-- Stay up to date with airport security rules, and follow
+- Stay up to date with airport security rules, and follow these guidelines:

 - When you get ready to go through security, tell the security officer that you have diabetes and are carrying diabetes supplies with you.

 - People going through security screening with insulin pumps must also have insulin with them.
 And the insulin must be clearly labelled.

 - Pump manufacturers say that airport metal detectors won't damage your pump.
 But if you're worried, tell the officer that you are wearing an insulin pump and would like a pat-down and visual examination instead of going through the detector.
 Explain that the pump cannot be removed because it is inserted into your skin.

 - Carry prescriptions for all your medicines and supplies.
 If you are travelling out of the country, ask your doctor to use generic names.
 And it's a good idea to carry a letter from your doctor that states that you use an insulin pump.
 That way there is no question that it is a piece of equipment that you need to have with you.

 - When you travel into a different time zone, don't forget to change the clock on your pump.